 Email Safety: Apart from the current accounts you are using, your social media might have numerous old accounts with unprotected privacy settings, giving away many of your details.
 After all, who would have thought a Facebook account or a Yahoo ID created years ago would have password information for crucial data like insurance and bank account details.

 Some people write all the passwords in a notepad and store them in their email id for backup reasons.
 Delete such files immediately.
-Use a password manager instead to create unique passwords.
+Use a password manager instead to create unique passwords to safely open emails.
 They will develop hard-to-guess passwords and keep them safe too.

 Also, delete every old social media account and the email id no longer in use.
 If you want to know whether your email security is compromised, use the “Have I Been Pwned” website.
 Enter your email id, and it will show you whether your data is breached or not.